B.S. in Pharmaceutical Sciences

 Qualified students may be interested in the University of Mississippi School of Pharmacy's Early Entry program, which guarantees students a spot in pharmacy school and allows students to avoid a highly competitive admission process.

-The University of Mississippi School of Pharmacy boasts a 100 percent job placement rate and this profession offers over 600 different career options.
+The University of Mississippi School of Pharmacy boasts close to 100 percent job placement rate and opens the door to a multitude of different career options.
 The average starting salary for our graduates is between $105,000-$122,000.
 Many go on to pursue other degrees.

 Ole Miss students enrolled in the School of Pharmacy may choose to get involved with student organizations, national meetings, research programs, exchange programs and study abroad opportunities.
 Early Entry students may also reside in the program's Living-Learning Community - we call it a pharmacy phamily!